From buttercup to gold, discover how to add instant cheer to your home

 Orange-striped blades of grass, apricot-tinged leaves with purple undersides, and matching gold containers make for autumn-inspired pots that wake up an entry or yard.

-Striped yellow pumpkins lend a lighthearted twist to the traditional fall palette.
+Striped yellow fall pumpkins lend a lighthearted twist to the traditional autumn palette.
 Combine them with yellow Iceland poppies, kumquats, and grapefruits in a sunlit space; leave citrus leaves and twisted pumpkin stems intact for a just-picked feel.